The Ultimate Guide to SEO for E-commerce Websites

 E-Commerce SEO Best Practices

-SEO for online retailers is a complex field.
-With tens of millions of online retail sites in existence, it’s not always easy to make your site stand out.
+E-commerce optimization for online retailers is a complex field.
+With tens of millions of online retail sites, making your site stand out is not always easy.

-While increasing your SEO rankings might seem like a huge challenge, you can make a positive start by applying the best practices I outline below.
+But while increasing your SEO rankings might seem like a huge challenge, you can make a positive start by applying the best practices I detail below.

-If you haven’t optimized your e-commerce website at all, I highly recommend working through this guide in order.
-If you have optimized your site in the past, then feel free to implement my advice as you wish.
+If you haven’t optimized your e-commerce website, I highly recommend following this guide in order.
+If you have optimized your site in the past, feel free to implement my advice as you wish.

 Ready?
-Then let’s learn how to do SEO for e-commerce.
+Then, let’s learn how to do e-commerce optimization.

 1. Perform Keyword Research the Right Way

-If there’s one thing absolutely every e-commerce business owner should do, it’s perform in-depth keyword research for their store.
+· If there’s one thing absolutely every e-commerce business owner should do, it’s perform in-depth keyword research (finding the terms searchers use when looking online for products/services) for their store.

 Your goal should be twofold.